 But What is The Point of All This?

-Well, it really depends on whether you are a buyer or… an artist?
-Well, basically anybody who can create one of NFTs – like a writer, painter, or even a content-creator and/or influencer.
+Well, it really depends on whether you are a buyer or an artist.
+Basically, anybody can create one of NFTs – a writer, painter, or even a content creator and/or influencer.

 I Want to Buy!